GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 You will be prompted to answer some questions.
 Just hit Enter to accept the default value which is specified in square brackets.

+!!!
+Warning If you are asked to provide a two-letter value, make sure you follow the instructions.
+A mistake may result in the lack of certificates.

 | **Question** | **Explanation** |
 |----------|-------------|
 | **Enter IP Address** | IP Address of your API gateway  |